COVID-19 Travel Restrictions in New Zealand

 For regular updates on the Coronavirus, check out the NZ Pocket Guide YouTube Channel, while more general advice on travelling in New Zealand can be found at New Zealand Travel Advice: How to Plan a Trip to New Zealand.

 Cases of COVID-19 in New Zealand

-This article was last updated on 30/03/2020.
+This article was last updated in August 2021.

-As of 30/03/2020, New Zealand has had 589 confirmed and probable of COVID-19.
+As of August 2021, New Zealand has had 37 active cases of COVID-19.

 Arriving in New Zealand from Overseas

-Update: As of 19/03/2020, there is a temporary border restriction where most foreign travellers can no longer enter New Zealand.
-In other words, the New Zealand border is closed to anyone except:
+There is a temporary border restriction where most foreign travellers can no longer enter New Zealand.
+The New Zealand Government has made no decisions on when these border restrictions will be lifted.